RockySong/micropython-rocky/README.md

     Remark: Keil version should >= 5.20, and install cmsis-pack for i.mx rt1060.
 Build from source code with KEIL
 ------------
-    open KEIL project (./ports/prj_keil_omvnndemo/mpyrt1060_evk.uvprojx), build and download.
+    open KEIL project (./ports/prj_keil_omvnndemo/mpyrt1060_evk.uvprojx), build and download (defaults to J-Link).
+    Make sure you've installed i.MX RT1060 pack in KEIL.
-      If you don't have dev tool, you can also work directly with the pre-built firmware:
+    If you don't have dev tool, you can also work directly with the pre-built firmware, see "How to setup"

 Contents of "main.py"
 ------------